-- Standard PC boxes (or "pizza-boxes").
-They are widely available, however not very effective in terms of floor space.. - Rack-mounted (1U) servers, available from many companies, usually more expensive in terms of MIPS/CHF. - Micro-server blades, a relatively new development, rapidly catching on in the market (e.g. ref [60]).
+- Standard PC boxes.
+They are widely available, but are not very effective in terms of floor space. - Rack-mounted (1U) servers are available from many companies, but are usually more expensive in terms of MIPS/CHF. - Micro-server blades are a relatively new development rapidly catching on in the market [63].
 These offer the highest CPU density.
 They are usually operated using low power consumption CPUs, which are less performing.
-Whether they will be a cost effective solution, depends very much on the development in the market.
+Whether they will be a cost effective solution depends very much on the development of the market.

-The specific configuration of a commercial device might not be optimal for our purposes, for example, we prefer to operate the nodes in disk-less mode.
-The trade-off between (possibly) paying extra for a custom configuration and paying for unused components has to be evaluated.
+The specific configuration of a commercial device might not be optimal for our purposes, since we prefer to operate the nodes in disk-less mode.
+The trade-off between paying extra for a custom configuration and paying for unused components has to be evaluated.

-In the final decision for a system, the criteria shown in Table 5 will be essential.
-The figures are assuming 1000 nodes and today's prices.
+The criteria shown in Table 5 will be used to prepare the arguments for making the final decision.
+The figures assume 900 nodes and today's prices.

-Table 5 Criteria for the decision for the implementation of the Event Filter Farm
+Table 5 Criteria for the decision for the implementation of the Event Filter Farm of 900 nodes

 Cost [kCHF] Space sqm Cooling [kW] Vendor dependence

-Mini-tower 1400 50 200 No
+Mini-tower 1260 45 180 No

-1U server 1700 16.67 200 No
+1U server 1530 15 180 No

-Micro-blade 1600 2.5 70 Yes
+Micro-blade 1440 2.25 63 Yes